 If you manage to get a sale on a £10 item and you’re given 10% (which, to be honest, is an unusually large percentage), you’d only earn a £1.
 More likely you’d be getting around 4-5% which is only earning you 40p-50p, so to make money you’re going to need not only a lot of traffic, but traffic that is likely to go on and buy a product.

-However, if you work hard at building up interest and generating sales then there’s no reason why you can’t make some money from it and, with over a billion users, Facebook is a good place to try and do that.
+However, if you work hard at building up interest and generating sales then there’s no reason why you can’t make some money from it and, with over a billion users, making money from Facebook is a good place to try and do that.

 - Firstly you’ll have to decide what company you would like to do affiliate marketing for.